AutoJenny/blog/docs/README.md

 ---

 *This documentation is a living document and will be updated as the project evolves.*

+## Database Access

+- As of 2025-05-23, all database access is performed using direct SQL via psycopg2.
+SQLAlchemy and ORM models are no longer used anywhere in the codebase.
+All data access, migrations, and queries are handled with raw SQL and psycopg2 connections.